The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 1. Mark Your Calendar

-Set a reminder 60 days before renewal.
+Set a reminder 60 days before each renewal.
 This gives you time to shop without pressure.
+(Or let renewal tracking do it for you.)

 2. Get Your Current “New Customer” Rate

-Call your insurer and ask: “What would my rate be if I were a new customer today?”
+Call your carrier and ask: “What would my rate be if I were a new customer today?”
 They might refuse to answer.
 That tells you everything.

 3. Collect Three Quotes